andreasm80/blog.local/content/post/2023-09-23-vsphere_8_U2_with_tanzu_nsx_alb/index.md

 <img src=images/image-20230923224222497.png style="width:400px" />

-And the usual assumptions (mostly to save some time, as I have covered most of this several times before, saving digital ink is saving the environment):
+And the usual assumptions (mostly to save some time, as I have covered many of these topics several times before, saving digital ink is saving the environment :smile:
 I already have my vSphere 8 U2 environment running, I already have my NSX 4.1.1 environment configured and lastly I already have my NSX-ALB controller 22.1.4 deployed and working.
 My lab is used for many things so I am not deploying NSX and NSX-ALB from scratch just for this post, they are already running a bunch of other stuff including the NSX-LAB controller.
-I the next chapters I will go through what I had to prepare on the NSX side (if any) and the NSX-ALB side (there are a couple of steps there).
+In the next chapters I will go through what I had to prepare on the NSX side (if any) and the NSX-ALB side (there are a couple of steps there).

 ## vSphere preparations - requirements